addapptables/asp-net-boilerplate-api/README.md

 - Run migrations within the project Addapptables.Boilerplate.EntityFrameworkCore with the following command line: dotnet ef database update

-- Start application with dotnet run or visual studio
+- Start application with dotnet run or run with visual studio

 - see http://localhost:21021